api2cart/scala-sdk/docs/CartApi.md

     val apiInstance = CartApi("https://api.api2cart.com/v1.1")
     val entityId: String = 1 // String | Entity Id

+    val count: Int = 20 // Int | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250

+    val pageCursor: String =  // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)

     val entity: String = order // String | Entity

     val storeId: String = 1 // String | Store Id